 Adapting driving to automated control is hardly a far fetched concept.
 Cars have had onboard computers for a long time, and these have proven their utility.
 There are several features that are needed at the vehicle level for the vehicle flow system to function as described in the previous articles:

-• Drive train acceleration factor, determining the points of downshift (and upshift during deceleration)—this is where control unit communication with the car’s fuel system computer could pay off well
+- Drive train acceleration factor, determining the points of downshift (during deceleration) and upshift (during acceleration)—this is where control unit communication with the car’s fuel system computer could pay off well

 All of these data points together would be overwhelming for a human driver.
 They actually would comprise a dangerous distraction, with no commensurate benefit for either safety or efficiency.
 But an expert system such as discussed in these articles could handle all of this—it’s actually designed to process and apply all of the data available, both locally in the car’s control unit and globally in the distributed central system.
 The vehicle flow system may be called an expert system, because it contains the combined experience of engineers and drivers into a practically applied result.
 (Whether to call it AI is mentioned previously in the data and control flow article—my opinion on the subject is that’s an issue of semantics only and otherwise irrelevant.)